Peta Limgarwinrat: Driving Thailand's Political Earthquake - ExBulletin

 Peta Limgarwinrat: Driving Thailand’s Political Earthquake

-BANGKOK: Few people have seriously referred to him as a potential prime minister, but Thai opposition leader Peta Limgaroonrat appears poised to play a major role after voters rejected military-backed rule for nearly a decade.
+BANGKOK – Few people were seriously tipping him as a potential prime minister, but Thai opposition leader Peta Limgaroonrat appears poised to play a major role after voters rejected military-backed rule for nearly a decade.

-With most votes counted in Sunday’s polls, Peta’s Move Forward party was leading the popular vote ahead of the more-established opposition Pheu Thai party.
+With most votes counted in opinion polls on Sunday, Peta’s Movement Forward Party (MFP) was leading the popular vote ahead of the more established opposition Pheu Thai party.

 This represents an extraordinary achievement for a party whose predecessor was dissolved and its leader banned from politics.

-The 42-year-old Pita has been a dynamic presence on the campaign trail, leveraging his youth and energy to reach disillusioned voters who crave change after eight years of draconian, military-backed government.
+He has leveraged his youth and energy to reach out to frustrated voters eager for change after eight years of military-backed government.

-“We will rewrite Thai political history together.
-Vote forward, Thailand is changing,” he told his ecstatic supporters at the MFP’s latest rally in Bangkok on Friday.
+“Together we will rewrite Thai political history.
+Vote forward, Thailand is changing,” he told his ecstatic supporters at the MFP’s latest rally in Bangkok last Friday.

-The election is the first since large youth-led pro-democracy protests erupted across Bangkok in 2020 with demands to curb the power and spending of Thailand’s king – in violation of a long-delayed ban on questioning the monarchy.
+The election is the first since large youth-led pro-democracy protests erupted across Bangkok in 2020 with demands to curb the power and spending of Thailand’s king – breaking a long-held taboo on questioning the monarchy.

 The MNC is the only party promising to reform the lese majeste laws, known as 112 in Thailand after its oath in the penal code.

+Even opposition opponents Pheu Thai said they would leave the issue to parliament.

-But Peta didn’t hesitate, telling reporters late Sunday that “no matter what, we will push for reform of the royal defect law.”
+But Mr. Pita has not given up, telling reporters late Sunday that “no matter what, we will push for lese-majeste reform.”

-The father of one is considered a political operative, and the pop star inspires levels of hysteria from his supporters.
+Mr. Peta, the father of one, is a vibrant political figure who has inspired pop stars from the hysteria from his supporters.

 He was educated in New Zealand and the United States, and studied at Harvard University on an international scholarship, before becoming an entrepreneur.